 A list has been developed to identify hot spots, or areas where land use/activities will typically generate contaminated runoff.
 These sites are monitored to ensure that procedures are in effect in order to minimize the potential for spills and prevent pollutants from migrating offsite.

 The Wastewater Division has a Fats, Oils, and Grease Program that also protects the storm sewer system.

 The City is currently mapping its stormwater infrastructure into a GIS system, including the locations of outfalls, catch basins, and pipes.

 Outfalls discharge to a stream and are inspected periodically for the presence of pollutants.
 A list of surveyed outfall locations is kept for each stream.
 Outfalls come in a variety of shapes, sizes, materials and conditions.

 Damage to water quality can result from illegal dumping, illicit connections to the storm sewer, and improper disposal of waste.
-In an effort to educate the general public, businesses, and municipal employees about illicit discharges, the City of Kingsport provides this web page, public service announcements (PSAs) and municipal staff training.
-To assist in our efforts, Washington County provides a Household Hazardous Waste Collection Day.
-The next one is scheduled for April 2, 2022 from 9:00 – 1:00 at Daniel Boone High School.
+In an effort to educate the general public, businesses, and municipal employees about illicit discharges, the City of Kingsport provides this web page and municipal staff training.
+To assist in our efforts, Sullivan County provides a Household Hazardous Waste Collection Day.
+The next one is scheduled for September 30, 2023 from 9:00 – 1:00 at Sullivan Central Middle School.